bionic-gpt/bionic-gpt/README.md

 - 🗨️ Share Assistants with Team Members: Generate and share assistants seamlessly between users, enhancing collaboration and communication.
 - 📋 RAG Pipelines: Assistants are full scale enterprise ready RAG pipelines that can be launched in minutes.
 - 📑 Any Documents: 80% of enterprise data exists in difficult-to-use formats like HTML, PDF, CSV, PNG, PPTX, and more.
 We support all of them.
-- 💾 No Code: Confgure embeddings engine and chunking lagorithms all through our UI.
+- 💾 No Code: Configure embeddings engine and chunking lagorithms all through our UI.
 - 🗨️ System Prompts: Configure system prompts to get the LLM to reply in the way you want.

 ### Teams

 - 👫 Teams: Your company is made up of Teams of people and Bionic utilises this setup for maximum effect.
-- 👫 Invite Team Members: Teams manage themselves in a comntrolled way.
+- 👫 Invite Team Members: Teams manage themselves in a controlled way.
 - 🙋 Manage Teams: Manage who has access to Bionic with your SSO system.
 - 👬 Virtual Teams: Create teams within teams to
 - 🚠 Switch Teams: Switch betweens teams whilst still keeping data isolated.